Student W Gets Accepted to Dartmouth!

 - We connected Student W with a Math Professor at Georgia Tech University.

-- Student W worked 1-on-1 with this Professor as a research assistant for his mathematical modeling projects.
-This helped Student W codify his passion for Mathematics.
+- Student W worked 1-on-1 with this Professor as a research assistant for mathematical modeling projects.
+This helped Student W codify his passion for mathematics.

 - Application Persona: During the strategy phase, Student W and his counselors brainstormed different ideas for marketing him to the admissions office.
 They needed to find a way to take everything he had ever done—experiences, competitions, activities—and turn it into a compelling narrative.
 They decided that Student W’s application persona would embody his passion for math and music.
-They created a strategy that linked mathematical theory and music concepts—the mathematician with a musician’s soul
+They created an approach that linked mathematical theory and music concepts—the mathematician with a musician’s soul.

 - School List: After getting to know Student W and collecting a questionnaire from his family, he and his counselors started building a school list.
 First, Student W created a list of schools with bullet points about why he liked the school.
 He sent this to his counselors, who provided line-by-line commentary.
 They added their insights about each school and how Student W would fit in at the school.
 They continued this process until Student W had a finalized school list complete with reach, fit, and safety schools.

 - ED/EA/RD: Student W, his family, and counselors decided to apply to Dartmouth, Early Decision.

 - Brainstorming: Student W and his Graduate Coach had several brainstorming sessions over video chat.
 During these calls, Student W’s Graduate Coach took detailed notes and added her own ideas too.
 When they had these discussions, Student W’s counselors pushed him to think about what made him unique and what he was going to add to his future university’s campus community.

 - Application Persona: Student W’s counselors helped him express his passions for math and music in his personal statement.
 While seemingly separate interests, they helped him connect both in a way that was unique and memorable.
 Then, they helped him work this into his essay.